Toloka/docs/en/guide/concepts/instruction.md

 ## Troubleshooting {#troubleshooting}

-#### How do I show my instructions to the Toloker inside the task so that they don't need to open or close it?
+{% cut "How do I show my instructions to the Toloker inside the task so that they don't need to open or close it?" %}

 There are three options:
 - Put your instructions inside the task, but make sure that it doesn't clutter the interface.
 - Use [a side window]({{ instr-in-form-of-side-window }}) for your instructions so that the Toloker can quickly expand or collapse them.
 - [Hide the instructions in an expandable section]({{ hints-questions }}) or add hints for the individual interface elements.
 For best results, we recommend that you pre-select the Tolokers that meet your requirements and set up the quality control rules.

+{% endcut %}

-#### Can I add a video player or audio player to my instructions?
+{% cut "Can I add a video player or audio player to my instructions?" %}

 No, but you can add links to them.

+{% endcut %}

-#### Some tags disappear after I save the instructions.
+{% cut "Some tags disappear after I save the instructions." %}

 You can't use unsupported tags because they are deleted when you save the project.
 [List of supported tags](instruction.md#html).

+{% endcut %}

-#### How do I create different instructions for the training pool and main pools?
+{% cut "How do I create different instructions for the training pool and main pools?" %}

 By default, the project instructions are displayed in the training pool.
 To use separate instructions for the training pool, deselect **Use project instructions**.
 Don't forget to update the training instructions if you change something in the general task instructions.

+{% endcut %}

-#### What do I do if the radio button attributes are displayed correctly in the preview, but disappear after saving?
+{% cut "What do I do if the radio button attributes are displayed correctly in the preview, but disappear after saving?" %}

 If the tags or attributes disappear after you save the instructions (for example, `checked="true"`), it means that they are not supported.
 For the full list of tags that can be used in the instructions, see the [Guide](instruction.md#html-yes).

+{% endcut %}

 {% include [contact-support](../_includes/contact-support-help.md) %}